 Topics covered in this workshop include an overview of the SAS layout, defining and creating SAS libraries, importing Excel spreadsheets into SAS, SAS statements “DATA”, “INFILE”, “INPUT”; creating SAS variables, row & column include/exclude commands, variable labels, date and currency definition options, PROC statements for “PRINT”, “MEANS”, “FREQ”, and tables-options.
-This workshop is offered twice this semester and the same material will be covered in each session.
+This workshop is offered twice this semester.

 Recommended prerequisite: Completion of a 200-level course in statistics

 Linear Multiple Regression: A start-to-finish example of some of the various procedures and options for univariate screening of data prior to producing a multiple-regression model (e.g., addressing common confounds to producing models, decision-rules for addressing missing-data issues, formulas to partially-ameliorate issues arising from data Missing Completely At Random, regression-selection methods, diagnostic plots, and detection of multicolinearity).

 Recommended prerequisites: SAS or SPSS basic skills, comfort with using a syntax programming language, and completion of a 400-level course in statistics.